DevExpress-Examples/winforms-diagram-create-custom-toolbox/README.md

 # How to create a custom toolbox for WinForms DiagramControl

+DiagramControl provides the DrawDetachedItem method to draw diagram items outside of the canvas area.
+This allows you to use any suitable control as a diagram toolbox.
+In this example, we use GridControl.

-You can use an arbitrary control as a diagram toolbox.
-To start dragging an item, call the StartDragTool command.
-To draw a diagram item in your toolbox control, use the DrawDetachedItem method.
+To start dragging an item when a user clicks a grid row, call the StartDragTool command.
+To draw a diagram item at a specific position, use the TranslateTransform method.